 Five minutes in, a large part of that answer became very apparent.
 Violet Evergarden was gorgeous.
 This series was stunning.
 With this being a Kyoto Animation production, there was a certain reputation on the line.
 This group has produced many visually, as well as narratively excellent shows.
 Their filmography includes Chuunibyo, Free, Nichijou, and Kobayashi-san chi no Maid Dragon.

 I have not seen all of Kyoto Animation productions, and the ones left for me to get to are high on my “to watch list.”
 But when up against the shows I have seen of theirs, Violet Evergarden is, without question, the most beautiful.
 And when compared to anime in general, this was as good as gold.
 Regardless of what was going to happen, this series would at least be a treat to the eyes.
 That was a comforting thought.

 Too bad, on the flip side of that, there was an immediate concern.
-Would this be an example of a show placing all its efforts on animation and ignoring other vital aspects such as story?
-Pretty pictures are nice and all, but I have seen plenty of series that have had both style and substance.
-That and I have encountered enough people who have fallen onto the bandwagon of assuming if something looks good it must be good.
+Would this be an example of a show focusing on animation and ignoring other vital aspects such as the story?
+Pretty pictures are nice and all, but I have seen plenty of series with both style and substance.
+I have encountered enough people who have fallen onto the bandwagon of assuming that something looks good; it must be good.

 Yeah, none of that happened with this show.
 Violet Evergarden was the full package.
 This series was well-animated, the characters were fascinating, and the story was…wow.

 Steering my thoughts back to the artwork, this show had two major tools in its toolbox, and it knew how to use them.
 The first was light manipulation.